jsmidt/halo-model/README.md

 candidate followed by a version 1.0 release.
 The goals for each release
 are:

-  -v0.6: (Beta) Working dark matter power spectrum. (eq.
-95) -v0.7: (Beta) Working dark matter bispectrum.     (eq.
-96) -v0.8: (Beta) Working dark matter trispectrum.    (eq.
-97) -v0.9: (Release candidate) De-bugged & well-structured version of the above.
+  -v0.1: Working dark matter power spectrum. (eq.
+95) -v0.2: Working dark matter bispectrum.     (eq.
+96) -v0.3: Working dark matter trispectrum.    (eq.
+97) -v0.4: Galaxy-Galaxy and Galaxy-Matter versions of the above.
-  -v1.0: Bug free release.

-The hope is to have the version 1.0 out sometime in July.
-A version 2.0 will quickley be in the works implementing the correlations between matter and galaxies as well as various angular spectra which are projections on the 2D sky.
+  -v0.5: General restructuring of code to facilitate next calculations.
+  -v0.6: Weak lensing and secondary halo calculations.
+  -v0.7: Thermal and Kinetic SZ halo calculations.
+  -v0.8: Reionization halo calculations.
+  -v0.9: Any more physics I decide to add before v1.0 and final restructuring.
+  -v1.0: A final debugged version of the code for the general public.

+The hope is to have through versions 0.5 by July and a final verison 1.0 by the end of the summer with with a few weekly beta releases between version 0.9 and 1.0 to address bugs and restructure to facilitate use for the general user.
+I hope to have test programs where results may be easily verified with the literature.

+Any patches, bug reports and useful comments are welcome so thanks in advance.

+Joseph Smidt